rust-lang/rustc-dev-guide/src/compiler-debugging.md

 ICE file within the current working directory named `rustc-ice-<timestamp>-<pid>.txt`.
 If this is not desirable, you can prevent the ICE file from being created with `RUSTC_ICE=0`.

-## `-Z` flags

-The compiler has a bunch of `-Z` flags.
-These are unstable flags that are only enabled on nightly.
-Many of them are useful for debugging.
-To get a full listing of `-Z` flags, use `-Z help`.

-One useful flag is `-Z verbose-internals`, which generally enables printing more info that could be useful for debugging.

 ## Getting a backtrace
 [getting-a-backtrace]: #getting-a-backtrace